-The NASIS survey varies from year to year.
-There is a core group of quality of life items that appear on each survey—for example, age, sex, education, community satisfaction, etc. These items are asked each year to provide key demographic information to all users of NASIS as well as comparability to other social indicator information.
-In addition to the core items, public agencies and university researchers purchase space on the survey for their question.
+The NASIS survey varies from year to year depending on client needs, but every year a core group of items consisting of common demographics and quality of life measures are included.
+These include, for example, age, sex, education, community satisfaction, etc (for complete list, see below).
+These items are asked each year to provide key demographic information to all users of NASIS as well as comparability to other social indicator information.